-The PhD candidate will receive a desk and a personal computer if needed.
-In addition to the compulsory ones, the PhD candidate will have the opportunity to follow additional courses, receive economic support to attend summer schools and participate in conferences.
+The PhD candidate will receive a desk, possibly through a hot-desking procedure, and a personal computer, if needed.
+Apart from the compulsory ones, the PhD candidate will have the opportunity to follow additional courses and receive economic support to attend summer schools and participate in conferences.
 There will be the possibility of paid teaching assistantship.